 “Double predestination is a doctrine not to be rashly proclaimed.
 Calvin avoids it in his catechism for children, which teaches very simply that God is ‘almighty and altogether good,’ and that each of us ‘should be assured that He loves us and wishes to be our Father and Savior.’”

 “Rashly” or not, it appears rather that Calvin’s predestination is a doctrine that cannot at all be proclaimed as consistent with the gospel as “good news.”
 Calvin’s words here are disingenuous with his underlying soteriology.
-When he tells the children that “each of us ‘should be assured that He loves us and wishes to be our Father and Savior’” he is not be forthright with respect to what his doctrine of predestination actually teaches.
+When he tells the children that “each of us ‘should be assured that He loves us and wishes to be our Father and Savior’” he is not being forthright with respect to what his doctrine of predestination actually teaches.
 Moreover, Calvinists hold the position that their doctrine of unconditional election is not to be spoken about to unbelievers or to those new believers not firmly established in the faith.
-Their reason for this is that it is a “high mystery” that is for the mature in the faith.
+Their reason for this is that it is a “high mystery” that is only for the mature in the faith.
 But one can also see that it is nothing of the sort.
 Rather, it is a doctrine that is logically and morally problematic with what the scriptures teach elsewhere, especially about the character of God.
 It is not a “high mystery.”
-It is a misinterpretation of the pertinent texts.
+It is a misinterpretation of the relevant texts.
 Note therefore that the Calvinist doctrine of predestination or election as unconditional cannot be coherently put in the service of the gospel as “good news.”
 In fact, I would argue that it is ultimately antithetical to the biblical message of “good news.”